sfritzell/Leaflet-Tutorial/topics/01-leaflet.md

 Like the spatial information presented in GIS software, web maps are typically composed of one or more layers belonging to two general categories:

-1. **Background layers**: also called basemaps, these consist of collections of vector tiles, or gridded images, which are typically designed for general use, rather than specifically prepared for any one map; these layers are typically static and non-interactive
+1. **Background layers**: also called basemaps, these consist of collections of vector tiles, or gridded images, and are most often designed for general use, rather than specifically prepared for any one map; these layers are typically static and non-interactive
-2. **Foreground layers**: also called overlays, these typically consist of vector layers (points, lines, or ploygons) which have been specifically perpared for fine-tuned for use in a single web map; these layers are typically dynamic and tied to some form of user interaction
+2. **Foreground layers**: also called overlays, these typically consist of vector layers (points, lines, or ploygons) which have been specifically perpared or fine-tuned for use in a single web map; these layers are typically dynamic and tied to some form of user interaction

 ## Leaflet and other web-mapping tools: